Non-Healing Ulcers or Wounds

 Skin grafts taken from donors, also referred to as allografts, are another option.
 These grafts provide a covering to the wound and work by encouraging and providing a structure for the growth of epithelial cells.

 Debridement refers to the removal of dead or dying (necrotic) tissue from the site of a non-healing wound.
 The goal is to minimize the risk or opportunity for infection by eliminating the necessary medium for bacterial growth.
-Debridement is most commonly used to fight against diabetic non-healing ulcers, as amputation will usually be carried out in cases where infection has progressed past a certain limit.
+Debridement is most commonly used to fight against diabetic non-healing ulcers, as amputation will usually be carried out in cases where the infection has progressed past a certain limit.

-The skilled doctors at Pedes Orange County in Irvine, CA, are here to help you address your non-healing wounds with cutting-edge peripheral arterial disease (PAD) treatment.
-Call (949) 387-4724 today to make an appointment or contact our friendly staff online at your convenience.
-We look forward to helping you live a happier, healthier life.
+Call (949) 997-2418 today to schedule an appointment, or contact our friendly staff online at your convenience.
+We look forward to helping you heal and improve your quality of life.

 Our Vascular Disease Physicians